jacobchristopher/jacobchristopher.github.io/index.md

 <div class="section">
     <h2 class="section-title">About Me</h2>
     <p>I am a Ph.D. student in Computer Science at the University of Virginia, working under the guidance of Dr. Ferdinando Fioretto.
 My research focuses on developing innovative approaches in generative AI, responsible AI, and differentiable optimization.
-I'm particularly interested in creating AI systems that are both powerful and ethically sound.</p>
+I'm particularly interested in creating compliant AI systems that for scientific and engineering applications.</p>
 </div>

 <div class="section">